$\mathrm{H}\mathbb{F}_2$-synthetic homotopy groups of topological modular forms: Introduction

 \subsection{Acknowledgements}

 I thank Dan Isaksen for suggesting this calculation and for his comments on my Adams charts and a draft of this paper.
-Thanks to Dexter Chua and Piotr Pstr\k{a}gowski for helpful conversations about synthetic spectra and to Dexter Chua and Hood Chatham for showing me how to use their sseq Ext resolver and GUI, which was indispensable for this calculation.
+Thanks to Dexter Chua, Piotr Pstr\k{a}gowski, and Robert Burklund for helpful conversations about synthetic spectra and to Dexter Chua and Hood Chatham for showing me how to use their sseq Ext resolver and GUI, which was indispensable for this calculation.
 Thanks to John Rognes and Bob Bruner for helpful conversations and for writing a monolith of a book on the classical Adams spectral sequence for $tmf$.
 Thanks to Noah Riggenbach for helpful comments on a draft of this paper.
+Thanks to an anonymous referee, who suggested several useful comments for improving this paper.
 Lastly, thanks to my advisor Michael Mandell for his support and patience answering any questions I had throughout this project.